Daylight Saving Time

 Two bills introduced in Congress this month would implement daylight saving time, which would permanently deny Americans an hour of sleep in a signatory state or states this Sunday.

-Lawmakers in Arkansas, Iowa and Oklahoma have introduced bills that would make daylight saving time permanent if Congress allows states to make such choices.
+Lawmakers in Arkansas, Iowa and Oklahoma have introduced bills that would make Daylight permanent if Congress allows states to make such choices.
 Nebraska lawmakers have proposed a similar bill, but with an additional caveat: According to Nebraska’s review, a third neighboring state (Iowa, South Dakota, Missouri or Kansas) must pass laws such as

 What is daylight savings time?

-Daylight saving time is a clock change that usually starts in the spring and ends in the fall, often referred to as “early spring” and “backward”.
+Daylight is a clock change that usually starts in the spring and ends in the fall, often referred to as “early spring” and “backward”.

 Most Americans, including residents of Illinois, will turn their clocks forward one hour this weekend, signaling warmer temperatures and clearer weather.
 The official time change will be at 2:00 a.m.
-Sunday, with clocks jumping forward to 3:00 a.m. in countries observing daylight saving time.
+Sunday, with clocks jumping forward to 3:00 a.m. in countries observing daylight.

 The change will push the sunset to neighborhood 19, a barrier that will be broken next week on St. Patrick’s Day, according to officials.
 Although we will see more hours of daylight, it comes with the trade-off of one hour less sleep.

-Here’s everything you need to know about Daylight Savings Time, including its background, its controversies, and how you can deal with losing some important hours of sleep.
+Here’s everything you need to know about Daylight , including its background, its controversies, and how you can deal with losing some important hours of sleep.

 Although the Uniform Time Act requires states to ask Congress to permanently switch to daylight saving time, states can switch to standard time without Congressional approval, starting by moving their clocks back one hour in November.
 Arizona and Hawaii have standard time year-round.